youtube/cobalt/cobalt/site/docs/reference/starboard/modules/storage.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: storage.h"
+# Starboard Module Reference: storage.h
----

 Defines a Storage API.
 This is a simple, all-at-once BLOB storage and retrieval API that is intended for robust long-term storage.
 Some platforms have different